Alsace: Topography

 The ried lies along the Rhine.

 Geology

 Alsace is the part of the plain of the Rhine located at the west of the Rhine, on its left bank.
 It is a rift or graben, from the Oligocene epoch, associated with its horsts: the Vosges and the Black Forest.

 The Jura Mountains, formed by slip (induced by the alpine uplift) of the Mesozoic cover on the Triassic formations, goes through the area of Belfort.

 Climate

-Alsace has a semi-continental climate at low altitude and a continental climate at high altitude.
-There is fairly low precipitation because the Vosges protect it from the west.
-The city of Colmar has a sunny microclimate; it is the second driest city in France, with an annual precipitation of 600 mm, making it ideal for vin d'Alsace (Alsatian wine).
+The climate in Alsace is semi-continental with cold and dry winters (cool days, frosty nights) and hot, stormy summers (frequent stifling days, cool to mild nights).
+It doesn't rain much in the area because of the protection offered by the Vosges mountains.
+At higher altitude, the climate is cooler overall although with less cold and heat extremes.
+The city of Colmar has a sunny microclimate; it is the second driest city in France, with an annual precipitation of around 550 mm, making it ideal for vin d'Alsace (Alsatian wine).

 Governance

-Since 2021, Alsace is a territorial collectivity called the European Collectivity of Alsace (collectivité européenne d'Alsace).
+Since 2021, Alsace has been a territorial collectivity called the European Collectivity of Alsace (collectivité européenne d'Alsace).